tdensmore/katacoda/katacodacomtdensmorepods-lab-1/step1.md

 Examine the `single-pod.yaml` file in the resource browser.

+NOTE: If you receive this message: `error: the path "./single-pod.yaml" does not exist`, click on the file `single-pod.yaml` in the explorer window above the terminal window to the right of this pane.

 Launch a new pod in Kubernetes using the command: Lets start a pod by deploying a new NGiNX container using the **create** command.